 From youth homelessness and social isolation in cities, to retraining pre-retirement workers and achieving economic reconciliation, problems are getting more complex and incidence rates are skyrocketing.

 This is where the process of research and development (R&D) is highly relevant.

-R&D has been a key mechanism for other sectors to uncover pathways to significant impact and growth, whether it’s Netflix, Airbnb, or Tesla, organizations that are transforming their respective sector relentlessly develop new programs, services, or product classes—and continuously improve their existing suite of offerings.
+R&D has been a key mechanism for other sectors to uncover pathways to significant impact and growth.
+Whether it’s Netflix, Airbnb, or Tesla, organizations that are transforming their respective sectors relentlessly develop new programs, services, or product classes — and continuously improve their existing suite of offerings.

 What is R&D?
 Social Innovation Generation characterizes it as a range of embedded capabilities, tools, and processes, such as behavioural science, data science, and lean prototyping.
 The goal is to continuously develop and improve processes and outcomes across the spectrum of social change work.